Outside of Gallagher Hall at Night

 Lecturer

-Master in Public Administration, Harvard Kennedy School
+Master in Public Administration (MPA), Harvard Kennedy School

 Master of Social Welfare, University of California, Berkeley

-B.A.
-Political Science, University of California, Santa Barbara
+Bachelor of Arts (B.A.), Political Science, University of California, Santa Barbara

 Marc Ross Manashil is a consultant and educator specializing in leadership and organizational development.
 His background is in global health and philanthropy, having served in director roles with an international grant-making foundation, a medical relief organization, and an NGO preventing child mortality in West Africa.